Yano789/obsidian_notes/Classes/Computer System Engineering/The Computer System/Operating System (OS)/Command-Line Interpreter.md

 The [[Interpreter]] of UNIX Systems are known as shells

-Users typically interact with a Unix Shell via a Terminal Emulator, or by writing a shell script that contains a bunch of successive commands to be executed
+Users typically interact with a Unix Shell via a [[Terminal Emulator]], or by writing a shell script that contains a bunch of successive commands to be executed

 # Common Shells
 ## Bourne-Again Shell (Bash)